What is it like being on a coding bootcamp with Northcoders?

 How do I apply?

 We ask each prospective student to fill out our online application form which gives us an idea of your present skill level.
-In this application we are looking for you provide us much information as possible about your experience and your motivation to enrol on our course.
+In this application we are looking for you to provide us with as much information as possible about your experience and your motivation to enrol on our course.

-You can apply for the Full-Time Bootcamp here.
+You can apply for the Developer Pathway here.

 What happens after I apply?

 We’ll send you learning material which will help you prepare for our technical test.

 Once you have passed your technical test and been offered a place on the Developer Pathway, you’ll be required to complete the precourse study materials in good time before the course begins.
 All offers of a place are subject to successful completion of this precourse material.

 You have our full support from the moment you apply and we’ll give you a number of ways to ask for help if you get stuck.